 Business Credit Cards

 Business credit cards work similarly to personal credit cards.
 They are a revolving line of credit with a limit.
-Business credit cards require a minimum monthly payment, typically lower than that of a business loan.
-You are issued a plastic card with an account number that can be used online and in-person for any purchases.
+Business credit cards require a minimum monthly payment, typically lower than a business loan.
+You are issued a plastic card with an account number that can be used online and in person for purchases.
 You only pay interest based on the current principal.

 Benefits of Business Credit Cards:

-- Can be used 24 hours a day, seven days a week
+- It can be used 24 hours a day, seven days a week

 - Flexible monthly minimum payments